relgies/Education/Cisco/DevNet Associate/DEVASC-200-901/Notes/08 - Cisco Enterprise Networking Management Platforms and APIs.md

 &nbsp;

 For each device, you can see extensive information such as the hostname, uptime, serial number, software version, management interface IP address, reachability status, hardware platform, and role in the network.
 You can see here the power of the Cisco DNA Center platform APIs.
 With one API call, you were able to get a complete status of all devices in the network.
 Without a central controller like Cisco DNA Center, it would have taken several hours to connect to each device individually and run a series of commands to obtain the same information that was returned with one API call in less than half a second.
 These APIs can save vast amounts of time and bring numerous possibilities in terms of infrastructure automation.
-The data returned by hte API endpoints can be extremely large, and it might take a long time to process a request and return a complete response.
+The data returned by the API endpoints can be extremely large, and it might take a long time to process a request and return a complete response.
 As mentioned in Chapter 7, pagination is an API feature that allows for passing in parameters to limit the scope of the request.
 Depending on the Cisco DNA Center platform API request, different filter criteria can be considered, such ass management IP address, MAC address, and hostname.

 &nbsp;